 Wherever they go, these soft gluten free wraps made from tapioca flour in the style of Brazilian cheese bread are the star of the show.
 They’re soft and flexible, and are simply. not. going. to. break.

 For lunch, I like to fill them with turkey and basil, with a nice spread of hummus.
-For dinner, we love them with c0le slaw and chicken fingers.
-They’re also perfect spread with hummus and stuffed with julienned vegetables.
+For dinner, we love them with coleslaw and chicken fingers.
+They're also perfect with hummus spread on one side, then wrapped around julienne vegetables.

 The wraps can be made long ahead of time, and so can the dough if you want to roll them out and make them fresh.
 To make the dough ahead of time, just wrap it tightly in plastic wrap when raw.